Aluminum-bodied Vehicles are Among the Very Safest on the Road

 - Aluminum can be used to maintain or even increase the size and energy absorption capacity of a vehicle’s critical front- and back-end crumple zones for added safety, without increasing overall weight.

-- Aluminum is designed to fold predictably during a crash, allowing the vehicle to absorb much of the crash energy, rather than its occupants.
+- Aluminum components can be designed to fold predictably during a crash, allowing the vehicle to absorb much of the crash energy before it gets to the passenger compartment.

-- Vehicles made lighter with aluminum require shorter stopping distances than heavier vehicles to help drivers avoid crashes altogether.
+- All other factors equal, vehicles made lighter with aluminum require shorter stopping distances than heavier vehicles to help drivers avoid crashes altogether.